A Guide to Lubricant Additives

-Viscosity is a base oil's most significant attribute.
-When baselines for incoming oils are established, viscosity is typically the first parameter that is checked.
+Viscosity is a base oil’s most significant attribute.
+When establishing baselines for incoming oils, technicians typically check viscosity first.
 However, lubricants are more than just their viscosity.
 Understanding the role of additives and their function inside the lubricant is also critical.
 Additives can either be in the form of organic or inorganic chemicals dissolved or suspended as solids.
 Depending on their application, they generally vary from 0.1 to 30% of the oil’s total volume.

 Functions of Additives